tcsoares844/test/README.md

 $ php -S 127.0.0.1:8888 -t public public/index.php
 ```

 For run with apache you need to create a Virtual Host into Apache configuration.
-Copy and paste the following lines:
+Copy and paste the following lines into your virtual host file:

 ```shell
 <VirtualHost *:80>